Five Things to do with Your Elderly Parents in Ludlow, Shropshire

 Ludlow sits in the heart of Shropshire, close to the Welsh border.
 It is well placed as the base for a holiday, or as a great spot to visit for the day, with attractions that will entertain and stimulate both you and your parents.

 Elderly care is a subject that is of increasing importance with an ageing population.
 The care home model is being replaced by high-quality live-in care packages, which leave families free to spend time with their ageing parents in more enjoyable ways.
-Even if one or both of your parents requires dementia care, for example, thanks to the high quality of companion care now available in this country, fun and entertaining days out are still a possibility.
+Even if one or both of your parents receive Demetia Care or Live-in Care in Shropshire, for example, thanks to the high quality of companion care now available in this country, fun and entertaining days out are still a possibility.

 Many venues offer reduced prices for carers, with some even providing wheelchairs and mobility scooters for hire, so it’s worth checking what facilities are available in advance of your day out.
 There are numerous attractions in and around Ludlow for you and your parents to enjoy.
 We look at five great things that you can do together here.

 Ludlow Museum is on the upper floor of the Buttercross Building on Broad Street, and there is lift access for those with mobility problems.
 The entry fee is a modest £1, which gives you access to a display of historical artefacts relating to the town and surrounding areas.
 Interpretation panels are joined by interactive exhibits and cinematography, to bring local history to life.

 One of the renowned displays here is of the Bitterley Hoard, which was discovered by metal detecting enthusiasts in 2011 close to the village of Bitterley.
 It is reputed to be the single largest collection of coins from the Medieval era in Britain.